United States Air Force enlisted rank insignia: Civil Air Patrol

 Former military enlisted personnel from E-4 up may choose to retain their grade as senior members in the Civil Air Patrol, with grades E-5 (CAP staff sergeant) through E-9 (CAP chief master sergeant) available.
 Former CAP national commander, Major Gen Carr, unveiled plans to restructure the CAP NCO program to allow individuals to "enlist" as NCOs and progress through a specific professional development program.
 According to an air force article on the subject, "The current design of the NCO corps in the CAP only allows former active-duty NCOs to be a part of the corps, with no upgrade training for promotion within the ranks.
 The newly signed corps structure will mirror the Air Force NCO force structure with an established process to promote and develop NCOs."
 By 2018 a professional development and promotion pathway was in place for former military enlisted personnel who joined CAP at their previous rank.

+During the tenure of CAP Chief Master Sgt.
+Todd H. Parsons, the Civil Air Patrol added a new insignia for the position of National Command Chief of the Civil Air Patrol.
+It is similar to the US Air Force Command Master Chief stripes, but with the USAF star replaced with the CAP Propeller.
+Unlike all the other senior CAP enlisted rank insignia, it does not contain the letters CAP in between the upper and lower chevrons, but has a single white star.